Screen Recorder + Video Converter UltimateShop Now

 To capture screen and record screen video on Mac, you can install FonePaw Screen Recorder for Mac, which lets you take screenshots, video capture during gameplay without Fraps screen recorder.

 To replace Fraps FPS counter, you can download Count It, a framerate counter for gaming available for Mac users.

 The two Fraps alternatives for Mac can achieve the same performance or even better.
 Now let's have a look at how to install and use FonePaw Screen Recorder and Count It.

-Similar to Fraps, FonePaw Screen Recorder for Mac enables you to take screenshots, capture screen video with audio in gaming, video calls and more.
+Similar to Fraps, FonePaw Screen Recorder for Mac (opens new window) enables you to take screenshots, capture screen video with audio in gaming, video calls and more.

 As Fraps cannot record games without OpenGL or DirectX technologies, the FonePaw recorder can record any game and other desktop activities you want.
-And better than Fraps, the FonePaw recorder can use webcam on your Mac to record your face as well and offer annotation tools in screen capture.
+And better than Fraps, the FonePaw recorder can use webcam (opens new window) on your Mac to record your face as well and record gameplay with system sound as well as microphone sound.

-You can start it quickly without tutorial.
+You can start it quickly without a tutorial.
 Let's begin!

 A few steps to start:

 Step 1: Download the FonePaw Screen Recorder for Mac version and install it on your MacBook/iMac.